isaacsmith3/anchor/chrome-extension/README.md

 ## Usage

+### Authentication

+1. Click the Anchor extension icon in your toolbar
+2. Sign up with your email and password, or sign in if you already have an account
+3. Your session will be saved and you'll stay logged in across browser restarts

 ### Blocking Sites

-1. Click the Brick extension icon in your toolbar
+1. After signing in, click the Anchor extension icon
-2. Enter a website URL or pattern (e.g., `twitter.com` or `*reddit.com*`)
-3. Click "Add Blocked Site"
+2. Go to the "Modes" tab to create a new blocking mode
+3. Enter a mode name and add websites to block (e.g., `youtube.com`)
+4. Switch to the "Blocking" tab to activate a mode
-4. Try visiting that site - you'll see the blocked page!
+5. Try visiting a blocked site - you'll see the blocked page!

 ### Testing Unlock Flow (Phase 4 - Coming Soon)